-ROGATION DAYS: The Monday, Tuesday, and Wednesday before Ascension Thursday are known as the Rogation1 days.
-They fall in the sixth week after Easter, in the spring growing season.
+ROGATION DAYS.
+The Monday, Tuesday, and Wednesday before Ascension Thursday are known as the Rogation Days.
+Rogation means supplication or petition.
+It is derived from the Latin verb rogare, which means to ask or to beseech.
+The Rogation Days fall in the sixth week after Easter, in the spring growing season.
 The public procession held everywhere on these days in times past and still observed in Catholic rural communities, was prescribed in the fifth century by St. Mamertus, Bishop of Vienne, France, whose diocese had suffered many calamities.
 He ordered the procession to appease God's anger and to ask His protection of people and crops.
 These are still the purposes of the devotions.
-In 511, the Rogation days were adopted all over France.
+In 511, the Rogation Days were adopted all over France.
 In 816, Pope Leo III introduced them to Rome, and soon they were extended throughout the Church.

-LITANIES: On Rogation days, called the "Lesser Litanies," the Litany of the Saints is recited during the procession.
-At certain places, the litany is interrupted and the fields are blessed: "We beg of Thy goodness, O almighty God, that the fruits of the earth . . . may be penetrated by the dew of Thy blessings; grant also to this people always to thank Thee for Thy gifts; that the fertility of the earth may enrich the hungry . . . and that the poor and the needy may celebrate Thy glory . . .
+On Rogation Days, called the "Lesser Litanies," the Litany of the Saints is recited during the procession.
+At certain places, the litany is interrupted and the fields are blessed: "We beg of Thy goodness, O almighty God, that the fruits of the earth... may be penetrated by the dew of Thy blessings; grant also to this people always to thank Thee for Thy gifts; that the fertility of the earth may enrich the hungry... and that the poor and the needy may celebrate Thy glory...
 May the blessing of almighty God, Father, Son and Holy Ghost, descend in plenty on the fields and on all these good things, and remain there forever."

-April 25 is the feast of the Greater Litanies,2 introduced at Rome in the fourth century to replace a pagan corn festival.
+April 25 is the Feast of the Greater Litanies, introduced at Rome in the fourth century to replace a pagan corn festival.
 In this day's procession, the Litany of the Saints is recited and the Church asks God to protect people and crops.
+April 25 is also the Feast of St. Mark, but there is no connection between the two observances.